zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

 with the severity level *WARNING*, but no message with severity level *ERROR* or *CRITICAL*.

-In other cases the outcome of this Test Case is "pass".
+Else the outcome of this Test Case is "pass".

 Message                       | Default severity level (if message is emitted) :-----------------------------|:-----------------------------------